 The Best Sweet Potato Recipe

 - 2 Pounds Sweet Potatoes, Microcooked

 - 1 Cup Heavy Cream

 - 1 Cup Colby Jack Cheese, Shredded

 - Sour Cream, Optional Topping

-How to Make Baked Potato Soup with Sweet Potatoes:
+How to Make Baked Potato Soup With Sweet Potatoes:

 - Preheat oven to 425° F. Pierce potatoes with fork and cook in microwave for 10 minutes or until tender, flipping potatoes over at 5 minute mark.

 - Place potatoes on plate and slice in half, lengthwise.
-Using spoon, carefully scoop flesh from skins and into blender or food processor.
+Using a spoon, carefully scoop flesh from skins and into blender or food processor.

 - Reserve approximately 1 tablespoon of finely chopped scallions for topping and add rest to blender.
 Add half of the broth and process until smooth.

-- Transfer blended mixture, cream and remaining broth to large saucepan.
+- Transfer blended mixture, cream, and remaining broth to large saucepan.
 Cook over medium-high heat until heated.
 Stir occasionally.

 - Line baking sheet with parchment paper.
 Evenly divide shredded cheese into 8 mounds, 2 inches apart.
 Flatten slightly.
 Bake 5 minutes or until melted and bubbling.
 Cool slightly and remove with spatula or by peeling paper away.
 Serve with soup.